Regional Road Safety

-‘Road safety is everyone’s responsibility’ underpins a three-year collaborative pilot project between the Motor Accident Commission (MAC) and the Limestone Coast Local Government Association (LCLGA).
+‘Road safety is everyone’s responsibility’ underpins a collaborative project between the Government of South Australia and the Limestone Coast Local Government Association (LCLGA).
 Designed to demonstrate the significant benefits of a regionally based officer who works with community road safety groups, local government and the range of stakeholders involved in road safety.

 The Regional Community Road Safety Officer provides direction and support to the region’s community road safety groups as well as coordinating regional projects that is expected to reduce the number and severity of crashes.

-It is envisaged that the pilot program will not only provide MAC with an important regional link but also the cohesive approach has the potential to be replicated elsewhere.
+It is envisaged that the program will not only provide the Government of SA with an important regional link but also the cohesive approach has the potential to be replicated elsewhere.

 The LCLGA covers 7 Local Government areas in which 3 football leagues operate, Kowree Naracoorte Tatiara in the north, MID SE and the Western Border Football Leagues in the south.
-In 2015 the “No Winners Here” message is regularly updated and posted on the popular SA Country Footy website which is viewed by football fans with an interest in South Australian country football.
-In addition, the details are circulated to regional stakeholders including community road safety groups and once again the 3 football Associations have seen fit to insert it in their Finals program for season 2015.
+The ‘Road Safety Message’ is regularly updated and posted on the popular SA Country Footy website which is viewed by football fans with an interest in South Australian country football.
+In addition, the details are circulated to regional stakeholders including community road safety groups and once again the 3 football Associations have seen fit to insert it in their Finals programs.

-This No Winners Here (NWH) message depicts the sad ratio that exists when it comes to the number of fatal crashes that occur on South Australian country roads when compared to the Adelaide metropolitan area.
+This road safety messaging depicts the sad ratio that exists when it comes to the number of fatal crashes that occur on South Australian country roads when compared to the Adelaide metropolitan area.
 In 2014, it was around 70%.
 That is, 7 out of 10 fatalities occurred on roads in rural and regional South Australia.
 The weekly updates on the Country Footy website are shared with other football leagues with poor road safety records in country South Australia.